tungnnt/common/README.md

 - Clone the repo
 - Run `yarn`
 - Run `yarn build` or `yarn watch`
+- If you want to try using new versions before publishing (which you should) - you can use `yarn link` and `yarn unlink` commands which will link all the packages and make them available to use by running `yarn link @oasisdex/${name}` in other projects
 - You can also run the linter by running `yarn lint`

 ## Adding a new package